Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • To capture the user-defined event QtyUpdate() from the frmUserDefined form module, the parent form module instance should be declared with the WithEvents keyword.
 This allows the frmUDCapture form to listen to the event transmission from the frmUserDefined form and execute the corresponding event procedure.

-• When you add a TextBox (or any other control) to a form in Access, the Access system creates an instance of the TextBox object and adds it as a control to the form.
+• Note: When you add a TextBox (or any other control) to a form in Access, the Access system creates an instance of the TextBox object and adds it as a control to the form.
 The Access system also creates a property for the TextBox in the form's module, which is declared with the WithEvents keyword.
-The name of this property is the default name of the TextBox control with "As TextBox" appended to it.
-For example, if the default name of the TextBox control is "Text0", the property declaration in the form's module will be:
+The Name property will be filled with a default name followed by the text "As TextBox" appended to it.
+For example, if the default name of the TextBox is "Text0", the property declaration of the TextBox in the form's module will be:

 Private WithEvents Text0 As TextBox

-You can change the name of the TextBox control to something more meaningful, and the name of the property declaration in the form's module will automatically update to reflect the new name.
+You can change the name Text0 of the TextBox control to something more meaningful like Quantity, and the name of the property declaration in the form's module will automatically update to reflect the name change.
+This declaration is not directly visible to us except the Name Property Value.
+But can be displayed through the Object Browser.

 • Check the last two lines at the bottom of the Object Browser image below and see how the TextBox Object Instance name OrderQty declaration appears on our Form frmUserDefined.
 Check the declaration starting with the Keyword WithEvents OrderQty As TextBox.

-To inspect the Property of a TextBox in the Object Browser or any other control on the Form, you can follow these steps:
+To inspect the Property of the TextBox in the Object Browser or any other control on the Form, you can follow these steps:

-1. Right-Click on VBA Editing Window and select Object Browser Option, or Click on the Object Browser Button from the Toolbar above to Open the Object Browser.
+1. Right-click on the VBA Editing Window and select Object Browser Option, or Click on the Object Browser Button from the Toolbar above to Open the Object Browser.

 2. In the Object Browser, select the Database Name in the <All Libraries> Control.